dantheli/DiningStack/README.md

 # DiningStack
-Open Source Implementation fo Cornell Dining's API
+Swift implementation for interacting with the Cornell Dining API

+Requires SwiftyJSON 2.3.x and Alamofire 3.3.x linked to your project